 Search engine optimization lays the foundation for a successful digital marketing strategy.
-On- page SEO is a fundamental part of ranking success.
-No matter how good your content is, how great your products are or how much money you've put into development; if your on-page SEO isn't up to par, then you're already a step behind the competition.
+On- page SEO is a fundamental part of search engine ranking success.
+No matter how good your content is, how great your products are, or how much money you've put into development; if your on-page SEO isn't up to par, then you're already a step behind the competition.

 Doing SEO the right way isn’t easy.
 The rules for how a page is ranked can be confusing and Google algorithms are constantly evolving.
 It’s easy to lose track and get frustrated.
 Fortunately, our team of experts lives and breathes on-page SEO, so we can help you boost your visibility, drive traffic to your site, and outperform your competition.

-Google has publicly stated they incorporate over 200 ranking signals in their core algorithm.
+Google has publicly stated that they incorporate over 200 ranking signals in their core algorithm.
 The important thing to understand is that only a handful of those signals carry the most weight.
-By focusing on those areas, we're able to provide maximum ROI in a minimum time frame, saving you labor and money in the long-run.
+By focusing on those areas, we're able to provide maximum return on investment (ROI) in a minimum time frame, saving you labor and money in the long-run.

 Because these elements are the ones most important for improving organic search ranking, we hone in on those first, before addressing any other potential areas of improvement on your site.
-Our team of experts will analyze your website, looking at these elements and then deliver a detailed report outlining how you could do better.
+Our team of experts will analyze your website, looking at these elements, and then deliver a detailed report outlining how you could do better.
 Our content audit is designed to help you improve your on-page SEO strategy by giving you insight into where to direct your investment, improving organic search traffic and winning over real consumers in the process.
 As long as you follow our recommendations, you are guaranteed to see a measurable improvement in search engine rankings over time.

 Anyone who's even vaguely familiar with SEO knows about keywords.
-In fact, there was a time when getting a website to rank highly included a tactic known as "keyword stuffing”; the overuse of a word on a page in hopes of getting it ranked well by Google.
-This was the era of “keyword density" (how many keywords per 100 words of content) and speculation surrounding what the optimum KW density might be.
+In fact, there was a time when getting a website to rank highly included a tactic known as "keyword stuffing" the overuse of a word on a page in hopes of getting it ranked well by Google.
+This was the era where "keyword density" (how many keywords per 100 words of content) mattered greatly, and speculation surrounding what the optimum KW density might be was high.

-But times have changed and keyword density is a relic of the past.
+But times have changed, and keyword density is a now relic of the past.
 Pages stuffed with keywords seldom offer a good user experience and "over-optimized" pages today perform poorly in the SERPs.
 The top priority now is to satisfy search intent: to return a search result that is most likely to satisfy a user's query.
 Thus, search engines now use bounce rates as a key metric to evaluate how helpful your content is to real users.

 This means the quality of your content is more important than ever.
 If you want your website to rank highly, you need to fill it with content of value.
 You must populate your site with the kind of content that searchers are looking for.
 By doing so, users will spend more on your website, reducing your bounce rate -- and telling search engines that your quality is up to their standards.

-If you're finding it hard to keep up with new and ever changing SEO metrics, don’t worry: that's why we're here.
-We follow the evolution of search engine algorithms so you don't have to, ensuring that your site is positioned to beat the competition.
+If you're finding it hard to keep up with these new and ever-changing SEO metrics, you are not alone.
+Don't worry: that's why we're here.
+We follow the evolution of search engine algorithms so you don't have to, ensuring that your site is well positioned to beat the competition.